-The top 10 primary marketing systems make up a solid plan to fast track converting new leads to buyers, keeping existing customers and ultimately earning more money.
+The top 10 primary marketing systems make a solid plan to fast track converting new leads to buyers, keeping existing customers and ultimately earning more money.

 #1 – Design and commit to your brand

-It only takes a split second for these consumers to make a judgement about you and your company.
-All things are considered, including first impressions, previous experiences, the way your business looks, the tone you use to answer your phone or e-mails and the energy in the environment.
+It only takes a split second for these consumers to make a judgment about you and your company.
+Every thing is considered, including first impressions, previous experiences, the way your business looks, the tone you use to answer your phone or e-mails and the energy in the environment.
 More than a clever logo your brand is the experience consumers have of doing business with you.

-Think of your email signature, how clean your vehicles are used for business, your uniform if you have one.
-All things that help people recognize and have a good feeling about you and your company.
+Think of your email signature, or how clean your company vehicles are, or your uniform if you have one.
+These are all things that help people recognize and have a good feeling about you and your company.